Vivek Goyal

 Vivek K Goyal is an American engineering professor, author, and inventor.
 He is currently Professor of Electrical and Computer Engineering at Boston University (BU).
-He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2014 for contributions to information representations and their applications in acquisition, communication, and estimation.
-He was named OSA Fellow in the 2020 class for outstanding inventions in computational imaging and sensing, including unprecedented demonstrations of the utility of weak, mixed, and indirect optical measurements.
-He is also a member of the IEEE Information Theory Society.
+He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2014 and named OSA (now Optica) Fellow in the 2020 class.
+He was also named Fellow of the American Association for the Advancement of Science in the 2022 class.
+He is a recipient of a 2024 Guggenheim Fellowship.

 Education and career

 Goyal attended Malcolm Price Laboratory School in Cedar Falls, Iowa, through graduation from its Northern University High School division.
 He received BS and BSE degrees from the University of Iowa in 1993 and MS and PhD degrees from University of California, Berkeley, in 1995 and 1998, respectively.
 From 1998 to 2000 he served as a Member of Technical Staff at Bell Labs, and from 2001 to 2003 served as a Senior Research Engineer at Digital Fountain.
 He returned to UC Berkeley in 2003 as a visiting scholar, and from 2004 to 2013 was with the Massachusetts Institute of Technology, including holding the Esther and Harold E. Edgerton chair in the Department of Electrical Engineering and Computer Science.
 He has been with Boston University since 2016, after two years with the Nest Labs division of Alphabet Inc.